ingadhoc/purchase/purchase_ux/README.rst

 #.
 Make purchase orders menu show all purchase records (quotations, and confirmed ones)
 #.
 Add button to force invoice status, and it's only for admin with tec features.
 #.
 Add button to change the currency and update the prices of the order lines
 #.
 Add an action in purchase orders list view to cancel selected orders in quotation state.
 #.
-Add link from invoices to the purchase orders that generate it.
-#.
 Add a button "Update Supplier Prices" to update (or create prices) for this provider and all products loaded on the order.
 #.
 Add internal notes pickings and send it to invoices
 #.
 Add a button "Update Prices" to update prices from provider to purchase order lines.